John Thomson (Presbyterian minister)

-John Thomson or Thompson (ca. 1690–1753) was born in Ireland and became a minister in the Presbytery of Philadelphia, later the Synod of Philadelphia.
+John Thomson or Thompson (c.
+1690–1753) was born in Ireland and became a minister in the Presbytery of Philadelphia, later the Synod of Philadelphia.
 He served as a missionary in both Virginia and North Carolina, where he died a natural death in 1753.
 He is buried in the cemetery of Centre Presbyterian Church in Mooresville, North Carolina.

 Life

-John Thomson was born in 1690 in Northern Ireland of Scotch-Irish descent.
+John Thomson was born in 1690 in County Armagh, Ireland, of Scotch-Irish descent.
 He studied at the University of Glasgow in 1706.
 He was licensed by the Presbytery of Armagh on June 23, 1713.
 He came to America and was ordained by the still fledgling Presbytery of Philadelphia in 1717.
-He served the Lewes, Delaware Presbyterian Church.
+He was a minister at the Lewes, Delaware, Presbyterian Church.
 He served that congregation until 1729.
 He was elected as Moderator of the New Castle Presbytery in 1718, and Moderator of the Synod of Philadelphia in 1719 and again in 1722.
 Thomson then served as the pastor for Middle Octorara from 1730 to 1733 when he left because the congregation had difficulty paying him.
 He received a call to Chestnut Level, Pennsylvania where he served from 1733 to 1744.
 During the disruption caused in the church by the Great Awakening, John Thomson stayed with the Old Side Synod of Philadelphia as one who opposed the Awakening.
 Thomson then went to be a missionary and church planter in the backwoods of Virginia.
 He settled in Buffalo, Virginia in 1744 and ministered there until 1750.
 He then served as a missionary to North Carolina from 1751 until his death in 1753.